manimaran-prevaj/ipc-angular/README.md

 -	All styling/scss need to be isolated withing the component

 ### Linting
+-	Run `npm run lint` to execute the linting.
 -	Before committing the code make sure that all linting issue are fixed in *.ts, *.scss *.html .
+-	Use proper type checking while defining variable, function arguements, etc. Use type unknow if the type is not know instaed of any as it more type safe.
+Only disable linting rules using inline commands if the type is generic.
 -	Continuous integration server will check every commit and notify bitbucket status.
--	Run `ng lint` to execute the linting.

 ## Build
+-	Run `npm run build: dev/prod/uat` to build the project.
--	Run `ng build` to build the project.
+-	Run `npm run build: ssr` to build the server side rendering project.
 -	you need to build ahead of time compilation build for production build.
 -	The build artifacts will be stored in the `dist/` directory.